jplf/radiog/README.md

 This server provides a http interface to unix commands controlling the output of music from a linux box to a bluetooth connected loud speaker.
 It is implementd by the [NestJs](https://docs.nestjs.com/) library.

 # Frontend
-The frontend server [README](https://github.com/jplf/radiog/tree/master/frontend) gives more information.
+The frontend server [README](https://github.com/jplf/radiog/tree/master/frontend) gives more information about the web interface.
+This webui is implemented with [Angular](https://en.wikipedia.org/wiki/Angular_(web_framework)) components.